wfmayle/hassio_setup/README.md

 OPTIONAL: If you are using external drives for media storage, they need to be mounted to the hassio share directory.
 For each external drive, change your external drive mountpoint to '/usr/share/hassio/share/YOUR_DRIVE_NAME' Reboot afterwards
-Get the device ids with `sudo fdisk -l`
-For each devce id, add them to fstab sudo nano /etc/fstab
+Get the device ids with `sudo fdisk -l` or `sudo ls -l /dev/disk/by-id/` For each devce id, add them to fstab sudo nano /etc/fstab
 /dev/disk/by-id/YOUR_DEVICE_ID /usr/share/hassio/share/YOUR_DRIVE_NAME auto nosuid,nodev,nofail,x-gvfs-show 0 0